 B. All streets within the BV II subdivisions shall be private streets improved to rural street standards as depicted on Exhibit G, with asphalt surfaces 32 feet wide and swales to receive stormwater runoff.
 The removal of the curbs in this forest interface zone will be beneficial if and when any fire breaks out as curbs create a barrier for fire apparatus to freely move about to combat a fire.
 All private streets within BV II shall be within a recorded public access and utility easement approved by the City.
-Within 60 days following tentative plan approval for the adjacent property to the south currently owned by Peter Yonan Trust, Developers will either (a) substantially complete SW Carolyn's Place to the southern edge of the BVII Property, or (b) dedicate a public access and utility easement and temporary construction easement, in a form approved by the City, for third-party construction of any incomplete portion of SW Carolyn's Place to the southern edge of the BVII Property.

-D. In lieu of sidewalks within the subdivisions, Developers shall construct hard surface paths of their choice on both sides of each internal street connection to the sidewalks on the public portion of Bachelor View Road as depicted on Exhibit E.
+C. In lieu of sidewalks within the subdivisions, Developers shall construct hard surface paths of their choice on both sides of each internal street connection to the sidewalks on the public portion of Bachelor View Road as depicted on Exhibit E.

-E. Developers shall construct stormwater drainage system improvements utilizing swales for all private streets that meet City of Bend Standards and the Central Oregon Stormwater Manual.
+D. Developers shall construct stormwater drainage system improvements utilizing swales for all private streets that meet City of Bend Standards and the Central Oregon Stormwater Manual.
 All stormwater infrastructure must be done through a Tier 3 Right of Water (Infrastructure) Permit.
 The Parties will reasonably cooperate and be flexible in the completion of the drainage system improvements within existing construction standards to limit excessive project costs and delays.